Skip to contents

 Event callbacks receive (event) or (event, id).
 The event is a list of primitive-valued properties from the browser event, plus element properties like value, valueAsNumber, and checked:

-onInput = \(event) threshold(event$valueAsNumber) # event object
+onClick = \(event) handle_click(event) # event object

 onClick = \(event, id) handle_click(id) # event + element id